uashogeschoolutrecht/PhenoTagger/README.md

 This research is supported by the Intramural Research Programs of the National Institutes of Health, National Library of Medicine.
 Thanks to Dr. Chih-Hsuan Wei for his help with Web APIs.
+The retraining on the Mammalian Phenotype Ontology is supported by the DARTpaths Crack-IT challenge funded by the NC3RS.

 ## Disclaimer